MykytaPetrenko/MetaReForge-Docs/docs/installation_guide.md

 # Installation Guide

 ### System support
 - Currently, the MetaReForge supported for **Windows only**.
-- We will extend the list of supported systems if there is a demand for it.
+We will extend the list of supported systems if there is a demand for it.
 Our code itself is generally cross-platform, but we have not tested the Add-on on other platforms, so we cannot guarantee that it will work smoothly or even work at all.
+- Blender 4.0 is not fully supported.
+It works, but some actions take extremely long ('Synchronize' takes ~10 minutes in Blender 4.0 vs 10-15 seconds in Blender 3.6)

+### Important note
+**Run Blender with administrator privileges when you install the add-on and build the library!**

 ### 1. Installing MetaReForge Bledner Add-on